-Visitors to all areas of the healthcare facility should be line with Visitor guidance standard operating procedure (please refer to this document).
-A local risk assessment and practical management should be considered, ensuring this is a pragmatic and proportionate response, including the consideration of whether there is a requirement for visitors to wear PPE.
+Visitors to all areas of the healthcare facility should be restricted to essential visitors only, such as end of life care.
+Local risk assessment and practical management should be considered, ensuring this is a pragmatic and proportionate response, including the consideration of whether there is a requirement for visitors to wear PPE.